centaretraining/azuretraining/04-web-apps.md

         --location "eastus" `
         --verbose
     ```

-    > The $env variable is a built in Powershell value that allows you to access system information.
-Here you are using it to get your Windows user name to make your resource group and resource names are unique since you are sharing a subscription with other class members.

     > You should now have an app service plan.
 An app service plan is a group of servers that underlie hosting options.
 This is the Azure equivalent of setting up an IIS server and putting your apps on it.